Corionis/ELS/artifacts/document/json-structure.md

 is not required to run it.
 However if a collection file is specified, as opposed to a library file, then only that data is used.
 This allows for generating a collection file then hand-adjusting what ELS will use.
-A collection JSON file may be generated using the -i or --export-items option and specifying a publisher library file.
+A collection JSON file may be generated using the -i or --export-items option and specifying a publisher library file as input.

 **IMPORTANT**: The JSON data here are example files with // comments.
 This is ***NOT*** valid JSON format and is used here for informational purposes.
 Do not copy 'n paste